KevinMorrison-629/QuickNet/Interface.md

 ## Overview

 The QuickNet library provides a simple interface for creating client-server network applications using the SteamNetworkingSockets library.
-The main components are the `Client` and `Server` classes, which manage connections and data transfer.
+The main components are the `Client`, `Server`, and `HttpServer` classes.

 ## Threading Model

 The library offers both blocking and non-blocking methods for handling network events.

-- **`Server::Run()`**: This is a **blocking** function that enters an infinite loop to manage server operations.
+- **`Server::Run()` & `HttpServer::Run()`**: These are **blocking** functions that enter an infinite loop to manage server operations.
 If you need your application's main thread to remain responsive, you should run the server in a separate thread.
 For example:
   ```cpp
   #include <thread>
   // ...